SEASPRAY: Clandestine Air Operations and Covert Activity

 We can consider SEASPRAY the birth of the US Military’s modern covert air capabilities.
 The unit played an integral role in the story of how special operations developed and matured into the 21st century.
 In the last 10 to 15 years, government secrecy has been an episodic topic of debate.
 Often, leaked government secrets can prove rather embarrassing for the incumbent administration, as Edward Snowden’s current residence in Russia clearly shows.
 Yet covert operations are nothing new.
 Most states have developed similar practices which are implemented for their own intelligence purposes.

 In December 2001, Russian security forces detained and arrested representatives of Maverick Aviation.
-Moscow accused the men of attempting to organise the acquisition of Mi-17 helicopters for the CIA and the Flight Concepts division, a successor entity of SEAPSRAY itself [source].
+Moscow accused the men of attempting to organise the acquisition of Mi-17 helicopters for the CIA Special Activities Center and the Flight Concepts division, a successor entity of SEAPSRAY itself [source].
 The US Government later sued Maverick over the failure of the deal and alleged fraud.
 The effort to cloak American air assets in an air of covert deniability is still an ongoing mission of the agency [source].

 To the best of our knowledge, the CIA operated a fleet of Soviet-made Mi-17 throughout the Afghan War [source].
 This modified Mi-17, fitted with satellite communications gear and marked with a US Civil Registration Code of N353MA, is being used to evacuate wounded Northern Alliance fighters in 2001.
 If one was to look this registration code up in the FAA registry, no results appear [source].